crown-xyz/crown-developer-hub/examples/api-authentication/javascript/README.md

-# JWT Token Generator
+# Crown API Authentication with a Signed JWT example

-A simple JavaScript implementation that generates signed JWT tokens based on the Fireblocks SDK pattern.
+A JavaScript implementation that generates signed JWT tokens and makes authenticated API requests to a Crown API endpoint.

 ## Setup